MichalMartinek/Sokoban/README.md

 ### 15.12.17

 We have almost finished game-logic part of the game.
 Reading level from string was implemented.
 (Space - empty tile, "#" - wall tile, "P" - player tile, "C" - crate tile, "S" - crateslot tile).
 According to OOP best practices polymorphism was used.
 Also we started to implement ui part of the game.
 Showing game window and tiles itself is our next goal.
-We have hurry-scurry written code of this by now in the ui branch.
+We have hurry-scurry written code of this in the ui branch by now.